neo451/maiden.nvim/README.md

    })
   ```
 - [x] read, select and install from the catalog (through maiden cli)
+- [ ] make a nice lazy/mason like UI to manage scripts
+- [x] implement remote repl in lua for better integration and less dependency
 - [ ] make a nvim-cmp source for norns methods
-- [ ] implement remote repl in lua for better integration and less dependency
 - [ ] auto make folder and option to unmount on vimexit